 • Download of Application Form – when an Application Form is downloaded the IP address is noted.
 This is processed solely for statistical reasons and no attempt is made to identify a person.
 It does allow us to ignore downloads from non-UK sites and well-known rogue sites.

 • Expense reimbursements & Stage Payment records – the name of those receiving reimbursements or stage payments are retained within cheque books, bank statements and/or accounting records for at least six years so as to maintain professional standards of governance.
-The bank account details held within our accounts with the CAF Bank for Stage Payments to Award Winners will be deleted within 3 months of the final stage payment.
+The bank account details held within our accounts with the CAF Bank, for Stage Payments to Award Winners, will be deleted within 3 months of the confirmation of receipt of the final stage payment.

 • Submission of Winners’ Reports – the preparation and submission of stage reports to a specified standard, format and timeframe is a contractual condition of accepting an Award.
 The Trust retains the contractual right to edit the reports and to store, publish in any format and display on its website for so long as it deems appropriate without any further payment.
 Thereafter the Trust may provide website links to public information concerning the Winner’s career.

 The Trust is the Data Controller for its website and the Trustee Directors and Officers its agents for their own personal computers, servers and offices or homes.
 Trustee Directors and Officers understand that the processing and storage of personal data, wheresoever kept, is subject to Data Protection Legislation.
 Contact with the Data Controller should be made through the Trustee Secretary whose contact details are available on the About The Trust page.

 At the end of the stated period for which personal data has been retained such data will be 'deleted'.
 Deletion is defined as follows: Paper records will be shredded; primary digital records will be deleted; while any personal data in system backup facilities will be either deleted or put 'beyond use' in accordance with the legislation.